WELCOME TO SCHOLARSHIPS & GRANTS

 Financial Aid includes federal and state aid, such as the New York State Tuition Assistance Program; some forms of institutional aid; and loans.
 The Free Application for Federal Student Aid (FAFSA) is used to determine a student’s eligibility for financial aid.
 To learn more, visit Financial Aid.

-The majority of Hunter College scholarship funding is awarded in the spring semester for the following academic year.
-For example, scholarships distributed for the academic year Fall 2013– Spring 2014 would be awarded in the Spring 2013 semester.
-Your FAFSA (Free Application for Federal Student Aid) also serves as your application for Hunter College scholarships for the 2013-2014 academic year.
+Your FAFSA (Free Application for Federal Student Aid) serves as your application for Hunter College scholarships .Students are advised to file by March 15 for the following academic year.
 No additional forms are needed.
 To file your FAFSA, please visit www.fafsa.ed.gov.

 If you have questions regarding scholarships, you may contact the Office of Financial Aid and Scholarships by email at firstname.lastname@example.org.
 Please include your first and last name as it appears on your official Hunter record, your telephone number and address, and include "Scholarship Inquiry" in the subject line.
 If you are eligible and scholarship funding is identified, you will be contacted by the Office of Financial Aid and Scholarships.